JosefinaColombini/Recycled_Linux_Workstation_Build/README.md

 ## 💡 Notes

 Despite using old hardware, the system runs well enough for Linux and security tool experimentation.
 This is a low-risk environment for learning, breaking things, and rebuilding.
+I'll upload all my homelab projects and hardware upgrades later on...

 ---